Neha Seth — Updated On August 1st, 2022

 String similarity levenshtein distance

-To convert the word MAN to WOMAN, we would need to do two edits of inserting the first two letters W and O. Hence, the Levenshtein distance here is 2.
-The Levenshtein algorithm can be used to measure the similarity between the strings of different lengths as well.
+To convert the word MAN to WOMAN, we need to do two edits of inserting the first two letters W and O. Hence, the Levenshtein distance here is 2.
+The Levenshtein algorithm can also measure the similarity between strings of different lengths.

 Matrix Method for Levenshtein Distance

-The matrix form to calculate Levenshtein distance follow as:
+The matrix form to calculate Levenshtein distance follows:

 Firstly, we’ll calculate for the CLOCK-CLONE example, where the length of the strings is equal: